richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ![alt text](/img/image98.png)

 - Within Relationships
-  - Terminate everything except the `Matched` Relationship (if the Anomaly_Alert relationship doesn’t show in the ‘Relationships’ tab of the processor configuration, ‘Apply’ the changes made so far and re-open the ‘Relationships’ tab).
+  - Terminate everything except the `Matched` Relationship (if the Anomaly_Alert relationship doesn't show in the `Relationships` tab of the processor configuration, `Apply` the changes made so far and re-open the `Relationships` tab).

 ![alt text](/img/image99.png)